How hollow, the Olympic dream?

 Friday, 29 May 2026

-The Goori Embassy at Barambin / Victoria Park is currently under attack by Queensland Police.
-Police are clearing the camp that has been resisting the destruction of the land in preparation for the 2032 Olympic Games.
+The Goori Embassy at Barambin / Victoria Park is under attack by Queensland Police.
+Brisbane City council are clearing the camp that has been resisting the destruction of land to be used for the 2032 Olympic Games.

 For those unfamiliar with the situation, the Goori Camp Embassy has been maintaining a presence around a sacred fire in defence of Barambin, a sacred site for First Nations people across greater Brisbane.
 The camp has stood as a place of resistance to Olympic development planned for the area.